nagadakos/nagadakos.github.io/_posts/2018-09-23-dropout-effect-discussion.md

 entirety of possible outcomes for the problem at hand.

-By enabling the network to learn with a subset of its capacity at a given time, we enable it to learn more abastract, more generilizable features.
+By enabling the network to learn with a subset of its capacity at a given time, we enable it to learn more abstract, more generalization-friendly features.
 Once the training is done however, it is important to now that we use the entirety of the network to produce an output.
 That is, there is no dropout logic when testing.

 ## Some visualization
-Having established intuitively what a Dropout Layer does, lets delve into the results right away and find what, if anyhting was gained by this ordeal.
+Having established intuitively what a Dropout Layer does, lets delve into the results right away and find what, if anything was gained by this ordeal.
 And what better way to do this other that plots!
 Lets checkout some network accuracy-vs-epoch reports, to have a visual on what is going on.

 The following figures where generated with pyplot and tell a similar tale for both popular